MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 - **Technical Developer** – A user in this role is responsible for managing the technical configurations and integrations of a Fraud Protection instance for a PSP.
 - **Customer Service Support** – A user in this role can view the transaction details and is provided with information that is required to handle customer queries.
 - **Reporting** – This role provides access to event tracing only, to enable Fraud Protection events and data to be consumed into the PSP's internal reporting infrastructure.

+## Access Fraud Protection
+Users will access Fraud Protection differently depending on their user type within the organization's Azure tenant.

+### Members
+You can access Fraud Protection by simply visiting [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and signing in with your Microsoft account.

+### Guest users
+Check your email inbox for an email with the subject line  "___ invited you to access applications within their organization" and follow the following steps:
+1. Select the **Accept invitation** button.
+1. If an existing Microsoft or related account exists with your email address, you will be prompted to sign in with that account.

+    Otherwise, follow the setup process to sign up a new account.
+1. Once fully signed in, you should have access to  Fraud Protection.
+1. Go back to your email inbox with the invitation email.

+    Note down or bookmark the exact link after the text "If you accept this invitation, you will be sent to ..."

+    This link will be in the format of `https://dfp.microsoft.com/.../...`

+    Every time you wish to access Fraud Protection, you must visit this exact, specialized link.

 ## Additional resources